 Results

-We tested our two hypotheses with a series of within-subjects analysis of variance (ANOVA) models comparing support for the highly polarized issues both before and after our social consensus manipulation.
+We tested our two hypotheses with a series of within-subjects analysis of variance (ANOVA) models comparing support for [topic] both before and after our social consensus manipulation.
 The alpha level for these analyses was .05.

 Social Consensus Manipulation